Saint Stephen's High School: Extracurricular activities

-St. Stephen's is a venue for inter-school activities and competitions.
+St. Stephen's has a drama club.
+It has staged plays such as The King and I, South Pacific, and Cyrano de Bergerac.
+It also has a glee club, which won the Himig ng Lahi competition in 1976.
 The Stephenian Math Society hosts the Lord of the Math Inter-school Competition annually at the Stephenian Hall which began in 2005.
 The school has served as host for training sessions held by the Mathematics Trainers' Guild (MTG) for several years.
+Several students have gone on to compete in international math contests.
+Other clubs include the Girls' Friendly Society, Boy Scouts, the Acolytes, and the Altar Guild.